dimesoftware/i18n/README.md

 ## About this project

 This repository is split it in several projects.
-Each one has a very specific focus:
+Each one has a specific focus:

-- Dime.Internationalization.Date is there to convert `DateTime` objects from UTC to the local (i.e. user-defined) time zone to UTC and vice versa.
+- Dime.i18n.Date is there to convert `DateTime` objects from UTC to the local (i.e. user-defined) time zone to UTC and vice versa.
-- Dime.Internationalization.Countries provides some capabilities to retrieve a list of the world's countries.
+- Dime.i18n.Countries provides some capabilities to retrieve a list of the world's countries.

 ## Build and Test